fayesimone/portfolio/README.md

 Coordinated a team of four graduate students to explore potential correlations between magnitude of agricultural carbon emissions and global land surface temperature.
 Built and optimized machine learning models using **Keras**, **TensorFlow**, and **SKLearn libraries**.
 While we succesfully acheived a 51% decrease in prediction error from the baseline model by implementing deep learning and model optimization techniques, our findings reaffirmed the complexity of climate and emission modeling.
 Additionally, our research highlighted the limitations of and disparities in carbon accounting methods from country to country.

 [Summary of Data and Model Design](ag_emissions.pdf)

-## Delivery Route Optimization Using Graph DB and Algorithms
-Evaluated optimal delivery routes using Bay Area Regional Transport (BART) system for theortical prescription drug distribution company.
-Built **Neo4j** graph databse to define relationships between geographic coordinates and transportation times between BART stations.
-Used a combination of **Python**, **Pandas**, and **SQL** to query and extract results from built-in Neo4j graph algorithms.
-Employed Louvain Modularity to define logical groupings of BART stations and cross-referenced against regional population density data to identify optimal pick up locations within groupings.
-Utilized Dijkstra's Shortest Path algorithm to determine shortest paths from the distribution center (source node) to each of the pick up locations.